 A Phin for your Thoughts

-It is not hard to get a delicious caphe den (black coffee) for 10k at a roadside stall but expect to pay 50k or more at the coffee chains.
-A traditional caphe den is usually prepared with a phin – a steel filter/cup that sits on top of the glass (most Vietnamese coffee is served in glasses, not cups).
-Ground coffee and hot water are added and the rich brew slowly drips coffee into the waiting receptical.
-Be warned, it is not a fast process so sit back and enjoy the conversation, the atmosphere and the mosaic of people around you.
-To cater for the fast food crowd, often a large batch of caphe phin is prepared before hand and dolled out as needed.
+It is not hard to get a delicious caphe den (black coffee) for 10k at a roadside stall but expect to pay 30k or more at the coffee chains.
+People traditionally prepare a traditional caphe den using a phin—a steel filter/cup that sits on top of a glass (most Vietnamese coffee comes in glasses, not cups).
+They add ground coffee and hot water, and the rich brew slowly drips coffee into the waiting glass.
+Be warned, this process is slow, so sit back and enjoy the conversation, the atmosphere, and the mosaic of people around you.
+To cater to the fast-food crowd, vendors often prepare a large batch of caphe phin beforehand and serve it as needed.

-Traditional coffee houses will usually serve the phin to your table, accompanied by a glass of weak tea, following the French precept that coffee is a liquer and not a thirst quencher.
-You slake your thirst with the tea and so can better savour the rich flavours of the coffee bean.
+Traditional coffee houses will usually serve the phin to your table, accompanied by a glass of weak tea, following the French precept that coffee is a liqueur and not a thirst quencher.
+You slake your thirst with the weak tea to better savor the rich flavors of the fabled bean.

 Some Local Ninh Binh Coffee Houses

 The below is not a full list or even special recommendation.
-Meant to give a new visitor some idea of what is available, it is still suggest to look around and find a house or two that suits your budget, taste and sensibilities.
+While we try to give a new visitor some idea of what is available, it is still suggest to look around and find a house or two that suits your budget, taste, location and sensibilities.
 You will not be short of choices!

 Coffee Piaggio